Velosofurioso/portfolio-of-courses/README.md

 └── ...
 ```

-- **`<course-name-1>`**: Name of the course or field of study.
-- **`project/`**: Folder containing the files of the project completed during the course.
+- **`<course-name-x>`**: Course title or subject area.
+- **`project/`**: Source code, documentation, and other related materials.
-- **`certificate.pdf`**: The digital certificate verifying the completion of the course.
+- **`certificate.pdf`**: Proof of course completion.

+---

-## Navigating the Repository 🧭
+## 🧭 How to Navigate

-1. **Access the course folder**: Each folder is named according to the course or field of study.
-Simply navigate into the folder of the course you're interested in.
+1. Open the folder corresponding to the course you're interested in.
-2. **View the project**: Inside each course folder, you'll find the project-related files, including source code, documentation, and any other relevant materials.
-3. **Access the certificate**: The `certificate.pdf` file is available in each folder and can be opened to view proof of course completion.

-## Using the Projects ⚙️

-Each project is self-contained and can be executed based on the specific instructions provided for each course.
-Be sure to review the contents of each folder for additional details, such as supplementary `README` files or execution guidelines.
+2. Explore the project files inside the `project/` folder.
+3. View the completion certificate (`certificate.pdf`) if available.

+---

+## 🚀 Highlights

+- Java, Spring Boot, MySQL, Docker
+- API development, Microservices architecture
+- Version control with Git & GitHub
+- Test automation and unit testing

+*(This list will expand as new projects are added!)*

+---

-## Contributing 🤝
+## 🤝 Contributions

-This repository is primarily for personal use, as it serves to store the projects I have worked on during my courses.
-However, if you wish to contribute, offer suggestions, or have any feedback, feel free to open an **issue** or submit a **pull request**.
+This repository is for educational and portfolio purposes only.
+However, feel free to open an **issue** or submit a **pull request** with feedback or suggestions!

+---

-## License 📜
+## 📜 License

-This repository is maintained for educational purposes and does not have a public license for broader use.
-The content of the courses and certificates belongs to the respective platforms and institutions that provided them.
+Projects and certificates are intended for educational display only.
+Course content belongs to the original platforms and institutions.